Distillation of Greenberger-Horne-Zeilinger states by combinatorial methods: Introduction

 The situation is much more complicated for more than two parties because of the absence of a unique standard state into which any other (pure) state can be reversibly transformed.
 Computing the conversion rates between any pair of states is certainly out of reach.
 Instead of this, one can e.g. focus on a specific target state of interest and try to find how many copies of it can be distilled from many copies of an arbitrary state.
 When the target state is an ebit shared between a specified pair of states, this optimal rate is known as the asymptotic entanglement of assistance and, for pure initial states, coincides with the minimum entanglement entropy over the possible bipartitions separating the members of the specified pair \cite{horodecki2005partial,smolin2005entanglement}.
 More generally, one can consider products of ebits in some fixed configuration as in the entanglement combing protocol \cite{yang2009entanglement}.

 Much less is known when the target state contains genuine multipartite entanglement.
-The simplest such state is arguably the (tripartite) Greenberger--Horne--Zeilinger (GHZ) state
+The simplest such state is arguably the (multipartite) Greenberger--Horne--Zeilinger (GHZ) state

-and its generalization for more parties, the key ingredient of the quantum secret sharing protocol \cite{hillery1999quantum}.
+the key ingredient of the quantum secret sharing protocol \cite{hillery1999quantum}.
 The method of ref. \cite{smolin2005entanglement} provides a lower bound of simultaneously distilling EPR pairs and GHZ states.
 Very recently, a combination of the entanglement combing and state merging protocols has been applied to transformations between multipartite entangled states \cite{streltsov2017rates}.

-Our result is a new lower bound on the distillable GHZ rate ($\distillablerate$) for pure multipartite states, and can be stated in terms of the joint probability distribution induced by measuring the state in a product orthonormal basis.
+Our result is a new lower bound on the distillable GHZ rate ($\distillablerate$, for a precise definition see Section~\ref{sec:notations}) for pure multipartite states, and can be stated in terms of the joint probability distribution induced by measuring the state in a product orthonormal basis.
 We need the concept of Shannon conditional entropy

 where $P$ is the joint distribution of $X$ and $Y$. \begin{theorem} Let $\ket\psi\in\mathbb{C}^{I_1}\otimes\cdots\otimes\mathbb{C}^{I_k}$ be a unit vector and $P(i_1,\ldots,i_k)=|\psi_{i_1\ldots i_k}|^2$ the associated probability distribution, considered to be the joint distribution of random variables $A_1,\ldots,A_k$.
 Let $x_1,\ldots,x_k\ge 0$ be such that